 Lower Hunter Freight Corridor

-Transport for NSW is consulting on a recommended corridor option for the Lower Hunter Freight Corridor which will provide for a future dedicated freight rail line between Fassifern and Hexham, bypassing Newcastle urban area.
+The Lower Hunter Freight Corridor will provide for a future dedicated freight rail line between Fassifern and Hexham, bypassing Newcastle urban area.
 Separating rail freight from the passenger rail line is a NSW Government initiative to reduce network congestion on the rail network across Newcastle, and improve travel times and reliability for both rail freight and passenger rail services.

 When built the Lower Hunter Freight Corridor would:

 - Separate rail freight and passenger rail services between the congested Fassifern and Hexham sections

 - Support growing demand as freight and passenger rail services in Northern Sydney, Newcastle, and the Sydney-Newcastle corridor continue to grow.

 - Remove most rail freight from Newcastle’s urban area